-The detection of more than 1500 of extrasolar planets orbiting other solar-like stars opened the window to a new field of astrophysics.
+The detection of about 2000 extrasolar planets orbiting other solar-like stars opened the window to a new field of astrophysics.
 Many projects to search for Earth-like planets are currently under way, using a huge battery of telescopes and instruments.
 New instrumentation is also being developed towards this goal for use in both ground- and space-based facilities.

 Since planets come as an output of the star formation process, the study of the stars hosting planets is of great importance.
 The stellar-planet connection is strengthened by the fact that the most successful planet discovery techniques (radial velocity and transit photometry) only observe the star and the influence that the planet has on its measurable properties.

-In this context, the EXOEarths team is presently doing research to explore key topics in the frontier between stellar astrophysics and exoplanet research, namely:
+In this context, the EXOEarths team is presently doing research to explore key topics in the exoplanet field, with a focus on:

 These points are complemented by an active participation in planet search and characterization studies, as well as in projects for future state-of-the-art instruments and missions.